 Although no detailed plans have yet been announced, the administration says it will invest in reskilling the federal workforce to meet current needs, and the goal is broader than simply reskilling.
 The Office of Personnel Management, Office of Management and Budget, and Defense Department are supposed to lead the way to “improve employees performance management and engagement, re-skill and re-deploy human capital resources and develop a simple and strategic hiring plan.”
 Reskilling and federal employee training play a large part in the plan.

 The Reskilling Needed by Those in the Federal Workforce

-According to Society for Human Resource Management and the American Statistical Association, 59 percent of organizations plan to have more positions requiring data analysis skills in the next five years.
+According to the Society for Human Resource Management and the American Statistical Association, 59 percent of organizations plan to have more positions requiring data analysis skills in the next five years.
 With all of the data collected and managed by the federal government, data analytics and visualization will only become more critical.
-Apart from this, there are many areas in which reskilling and upskilling are required to keep pace with the jobs of the digital age, like Business Intelligence, Artificial Intelligence (AI) and Machine Learning, Big Data, DevOps, Cyber Security, Cloud Computing skills like Amazon Web Services (AWS) and Azure, etc. The government plans to develop a reskilling plan for those federal employees who will be the most impacted by automation.
+Apart from this, there are many areas in which reskilling and upskilling are required to keep pace with the jobs of the digital age, like Business Analyst, Artificial Intelligence (AI) and Machine Learning, Big Data, DevOps, Cyber Security, Cloud Computing skills like Amazon Web Services (AWS) and Azure, etc. The government plans to develop a reskilling plan for those federal employees who will be the most impacted by automation.
 It’s estimated that about 5 percent of jobs could be automated completely while another 60 percent of jobs could be automated by 30 percent or more.